Page not available in Swedish.

 - Does the traffic volume influence the likelihood for ungulates to approach the passage?

 - Does group size change or influence the crossing success?
-Is there a leader/follower effect?

 - Is the activity at the passage influenced by time of day or season?